Virtual GameBoy Advance

 current directory.
 I cannot tell you where to find the real BIOS, so do

 not ask me about it.
-The BIOS simulation is quite functional and becomes
+The current BIOS simulation is quite functional.
+It

-better over time.
-It also runs faster than the real BIOS would on the
+also runs faster than the real BIOS would on the emulator.

 These button assignments apply to all three VGBA ports developed by myself.